laminlabs/bionty-base/docs/guide/extend.md

 ## New entities

-Adding new entities to Bionty requires subclassing the {class}`bionty.PublicOntology` and modifying the `sources_local.yaml` file.
+Adding new entities to Bionty requires subclassing the {class}`bionty_base.PublicOntology` and modifying the `sources_local.yaml` file.

-The {class}`bionty.PublicOntology` requires several properties to be defined:
+The {class}`bionty_base.PublicOntology` requires several properties to be defined:

 ```python
 organism: str,